RC Cola: Advertising campaigns

-RC sponsored two Porsche 917/10 Can-Am race cars during the 1972-73 season.
+RC sponsored two Porsche 917/10 Can-Am race cars during the 1972–73 season.
 In the mid-1970s, Royal Crown ran the "Me & My RC" advertisements.
 Others featured people in scenic outdoor locations.
-The jingle, sung by Louise Mandrell, went, "Me and my RC / Me and my RC /'Cause what's good enough / For other folks / Ain't good enough for me."
+Louise Mandrell sang the jingle "Me and my RC / Me and my RC /'Cause what's good enough / For other folks / Ain't good enough for Me and My RC..."

 RC was introduced to Israel in 1995 with the slogan "RC: Just like in America!"
 During the Cola Wars of the 1980s, RC used the 'Decide for yourself' campaign and would remind people 'There's more to your life than Coke and Pepsi."

 In the Philippines, RC Cola released advertisements with artists popular in the country.
 In 2009, these had Maja Salvador and Kim Bum as celebrity endorsers.
 The Philippine marketing of the brand also painted the front of sari-sari stores with slogans like "RC ng (insert municipality/city)" (RC of my [town/city]).
 In 2019, the advertisements tapped Joshua Garcia to be the year's celebrity endorser and launched the "RC ng Bayan" campaign.
 In 2020, RC Cola had a campaign Basta, which featured a boy confronting his mother if he is adopted due to glasses embedded on his back.
 This campaign led to numerous awards such as a bronze award for Film at the Cannes Lion 2021, a bronze award at the 2021 Asia Pacific Effie Awards for the Youth Marketing category, a silver award at the 2022 Asia Pacific Effie Awards for the Beverages, Non-Alcohol category and the Short Video Marketing category, and a bronze award for Film at the 2022 Clio Awards.

 Andretti Autosport driver Marco Andretti had RC Cola as his primary sponsor during the 2012 and 2013 IndyCar Series.

+In 2022, RC Cola launched its WHY NOT? campaign, featuring three adults who upon taking a sip of RC Cola, would be transported to a world filled with endless imagination.